 On one breezy day back in the seventies, my late friend Jim and I were out driving around in our fine town of Kenosha, Wisconsin.
 It was around mid-day and given the times it would not be unheard of for us to have been slightly impaired.

-Jim, behind the wheel, was heading east on one of Kenosha’s main streets.
+Jim was behind the wheel, as we headed east on one of Kenosha’s main streets.
 As he approached an intersection a man and his young son stood in the road waiting for us to pass so they could cross the street.

 The man was wearing one of those small brimmed Fedora hats that were popular in the sixties and seventies.
 It looked like a Swiss mountaineer hat, complete with the little red feather sticking out of the band.
 I never cared much for those hats, but as many who know me can attest, I am no slave to fashion.

-Nevertheless, the man had one on and unfortunately, that being an extremely windy day, soon lost his fine feathered headwear to a gust of wind.
-The hat floated down like a kite, directly in the path of Jim’s fine, though somewhat rusty, banged up old Rambler.
+Nevertheless, the man had one on and unfortunately, that being an extremely windy day, he soon lost his fine feathered headwear to a gust of wind.
+The hat floated up, and then down, heading directly in the path of Jim’s fine, though somewhat rusty, banged up old Rambler.

 As I sat taking it all in, I was focused on the man’s demeanor.
-Looking right at Jim, he started to step out to retrieve his spiffy hat, knowing Jim had plenty of time to stop, and was confident he would.
+Looking right at Jim, he started to step out to rescue his spiffy hat, knowing Jim had plenty of time to stop, and confident he would.

-Unfortunately Jim was clueless as the hat hovered for a time, then floated down directly in front of his car like a wounded canvasback on a still pond.
+Unfortunately, Jim was clueless as the hat hovered for a time, then dropped down like a wounded duck, directly in front of his car.

-Still focusing on the man attempting to rescue his hat, I watched his expression change in minute stages, from one of confidence, to one of alarm and disbelief, as he realized Jim was not going to stop, or even slow down on behalf of his fashionable head wear.
+Still focused on the man attempting to retrieve his hat, I watched his expression change in minute stages, from one of confidence, to one of alarm and disbelief, as he realized Jim was not going to stop, or even slow down on behalf of his fashionable head wear.